mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 To experiment with iongraph locally, you can run a debug build of the SpiderMonkey shell with `IONFLAGS=logs`; this will dump information to `/tmp/ion.json`.
 This file can then be loaded into the [standalone deployment of iongraph](https://mozilla-spidermonkey.github.io/iongraph/).
 Please be aware that the user experience is rough and unpolished in its current state.

 The source code for iongraph can be found on [GitHub](https://github.com/mozilla-spidermonkey/iongraph).
 If this subject interests you, we would welcome contributions to iongraph and its integration into the browser.
 The best place to reach us is our [Matrix chat](https://chat.mozilla.org/#/room/#spidermonkey:mozilla.org).

+---

+_Thanks to Matthew Gaudet and Asaf Gartner for their feedback on this article._

 <script>
   // Terrible code to put code blocks inside HTML tags, because our markdown